Choose Carbs Carefully

 Diabetes doesn't mean you have to cut carbs completely.
 Choose carbohydrates that break down in the body slowly, providing steady energy.
 Reach for whole grains, beans, nuts, and fresh vegetables and fruits.
 Yes, you can eat fruit even though it's sweet.
 It's about eating the right amounts of carbohydrates at each meal.
 A registered dietitian can help you learn how much is right for you.

 Lose Weight If You Need To

 Start small.
 If you are overweight, shedding just a few pounds can improve the body's ability to use insulin.
 It'll help lower your blood sugar and improve your blood pressure and blood fats.
 You'll also have more energy.
 Ready?
 Aim to burn more calories than you eat.
-To start, try cutting fat and calories from your diet, such as chips or fries.
+To start, try cutting excess fat, sugar, and calories from your diet.